sgoodfriend/rl-algo-impls/mech_interp/README.md

 1) Implement linear probe training that can take a trained agent, attach probes to the residual stream of this agent, and train the linear probe as the agent played the game.
-2) Train different agents to improve linear probe performance in relation to a baseline estimate of board occupancy independent of the model.
+2) Train different agents to improve linear probe performance compared against a baseline estimate of board occupancy independent of the model.

 ### Linear Probe Trainer